 Applicants for whom English is not a first/native language must demonstrate English Proficiency regardless of English language studies, academic history, residence in the United States or other English-speaking countries, or immigration status.

 For additional information, please see our Proof of English Proficiency webpage.

-HB 1079 was approved as state law, 1079 students are considered “residents” for purposes of higher education.
+HB 1079 was approved as state law and 1079 students are considered “residents” for purposes of higher education.
 This means 1079 students are permitted to pay “in-state” tuition, or “resident,” tuition rates, to attend Washington public colleges and universities.

 You qualify as a 1079 student if you have lived in Washington State at least three years, and you meet one of the following requirements: